Oyster card: Adult single fares

 Travel to Heathrow Airport via Elizabeth line is more expensive than going via the tube even though both the tube and the Elizabeth line stations are in zone 6.

 For every possible journey, there is a default route, possibly with other routes distinguished by intermediate touches, in the fare database.
 Each route has an associated "zones travelled" label which are the zones assumed to be travelled through.
 When touching out at a reader, the system looks up the appropriate route from the database according to the touches, which is the default route if no intermediate touches are made or if they don't match any of the alternative routes, to charge the correct fare, and to record the assumed zones travelled into the card for capping purpose.

 The zoned fare system under which Oyster operates inevitably gives rise to some quirks in the fares charged.
-A 21 stop journey between Stratford and Clapham Junction on the overground is charged at £1.80 at peak times (£1.60 off peak) whereas a 1 stop journey between Whitechapel and Shoreditch High Street on the overground costs £2.50 at all times.
-This occurs because Shoreditch High Street is the only station in zone 1 on its line, whereas the entire Stratford to Clapham Junction line runs in zone 2 only.
-The cash fare is £6.30 in both cases and at all times.
+A 21 stop journey between Stratford and Clapham Junction on the overground is charged at £1.90 at peak times (£1.80 off peak) whereas a 1 stop journey between Whitechapel and Shoreditch High Street on the overground costs £2.80 peak or £2.70 off-peak.
+This occurs because Whitechapel to Shoreditch High Street uses zone 1 and zone 2, as Shoreditch High Street is in zone 1 only, whereas the entire Stratford to Clapham Junction line runs in zone 2 only.
+The cash fare is £6.70 in both cases and at all times.
 Similar anomalies are a feature of zoned fare systems worldwide.

 Fare capping

-A 'capping' system was introduced on 27 February 2005, which means that an Oyster card will be charged no more than the nearest equivalent Day Travelcard for a day's travel, if penalty fares are not incurred.
-The daily cap is £7.70 within zones 1-2 and £14.10 within zones 1–6, provided no penalty fares are incurred for failure to touch in or out, or for touching in or out at the same station.
-A lower cap of £4.95 applies if the day's journeys are restricted to buses and trams only.
+A fare capping system was introduced on 27 February 2005, which means that an Oyster card will be charged no more than the nearest equivalent Day Travelcard for a day's travel, if penalty fares are not incurred.
+The daily cap is £8.10 within zones 1-2 and £14.90 within zones 1–6, provided no maximum fares are incurred for failure to touch in or out, or for touching in or out at the same station.
+A lower cap of £5.25 applies if the day's journeys are restricted to buses and trams only.
+Fare capping for the Oyster card was the first large-scale use of the technology.

 There are 3 different caps in use: all-day cap (valid from 04:30 weekdays to 04:29 the next day on all rail, tram and bus services), off-peak cap (valid from 09:30 weekdays / 04:30 weekends to 04:29 the next day on all rail, tram and bus services) and bus & tram cap (valid from 04:30 to 04:29 the next day on buses and trams only).
 For both the all-day cap and off-peak cap, the respective zones travelled are recorded onto the card.